confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 headers, the `HEADERS` columns are populated by an empty array.

 If two rows have the same `KEY`, no special processing is done.
-This situation is handled differently by [ksqlDB TABLEs](../create-table), as shown in the following table.
+This situation is handled differently by a [ksqlDB TABLE](../create-table), as shown in the following suummary.

 |                         |  STREAM   | TABLE          |
 | ----------------------- | --------- | -------------- |